Skip to content

 Misconfigured cloud storage

-Cloud misconfiguration is referred to as a setting for cloud servers, making them vulnerable to penetrates.
+Cloud misconfiguration refers to a setting for cloud servers, making them vulnerable to penetration.
 The most well-known kinds of misconfiguration include default cloud security settings, mismatched access management, and mangled data access.

 To avoid this, you must double-check cloud security configurations after scheduling a specific cloud server.
 Also, utilize particular tools, such as third-party CloudSploit and Dome9 tools, to inspect security configurations.